Venomous Snakes of Iowa

 Copperheads prey on a variety of species.
 Their menu includes small rodents, amphibians, small birds, snakes, lizards, and large insects.

-How Dangerous are Copperheads?
+How Dangerous are Eastern Copperheads?

 A Copperhead can bite and inject venom when they are newly born.
 Like most pit vipers, they have hemotoxic venom.